 It also promotes people who shouldn’t be promoted.
 The best should rise to the top, not those who feel like they deserve it.

-Once this starts to happen, democracy starts to corrode from within.
+Once this starts to happen, democracy starts to die and corrode from within.

 Takeaway 2 – Longing for the past can be destructive